xhu0101/xhu0101.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 I am a Ph.D. candidate in Quantitative Marketing at the Sauder School of Business, University of British Columbia.
-My research lies in the intersection of health marketing, innovation and methodological development.
+I am on the 2025 job market.

+My research lies at the intersection of health marketing, innovation, and methodological development.
+I examine how public health crises can spur pharmaceutical innovation and explore behavioral dynamics in healthcare markets, such as how physicians’ preferences influence patient compliance.
+On the methodological front, I tackle key challenges in causal inference posed by complex correlation structures, developing instrument-free approaches for endogeneity correction.
+I apply these methods directly to my substantive work, enabling more credible and robust insights.

+Looking ahead, I aim to produce rigorous, policy-relevant findings by pursuing pressing substantive questions and advancing methodology when existing tools fall short.
+Through this dual focus, I strive to make meaningful contributions to both academic research and real-world decision-making.

+Outside of research, I enjoy being in nature, including kayaking, paddleboarding, hiking, biking, and learning to ski.